 In measurement errors, true scoring theory is a good model, but it cannot always be an accurate reflection of reality.
 In particular, it assumes that any observation is composed of the true value plus some random error value.
 But is that reasonable?
-What if all errors are not random?
-Is it not possible that some errors are systematic, that they remain in most or all members of a group?
-One way to approach this notion is to review the simple real-score model by dividing the error component into two sub-components, the random error and the systematic error.
+What if all the errors aren't random?
+Is it not possible for some errors to be systematic, to be maintained in most or in all members of a group?
+One way to address this notion is to review the simple actual scoring model by dividing the error component into two subcomponents, random error, and systematic error.

 What is a random error?

-A Random error is caused by any factor that randomly affects the measurement of the variable throughout the sample.
-For example, the mood of each person can inflate or deflate their performance at any time.
+Random error is caused by any factor that randomly affects the measurement of the variable throughout the sample.
+For example, each person's mood can inflate or deflate their performance on any occasion.
 If mood affects your measurement performance, you can artificially inflate the scores observed for some children and artificially deflate them for others.

-The important thing about random error is that it has no consistent effect on the entire sample.
-Instead, it pushes the observed scores up or down at random.
-This means that if we could see all the random errors in a distribution they would have to add up to 0 - there would be as many negative errors as positive ones.
-The important property of random error is that it adds variability to the data but does not affect the average performance of the group.
-Because of this, random error is sometimes considered to be noise.
+The important thing about the random error is that it has no consistent effect on the entire sample.
+Instead, push the observed scores up or down randomly.
+This means that if we could see all the random errors in a distribution they would have to add up to 0 - there would be as many negative and positive errors.
+The important property of the random error is that it adds variability to the data but does not affect the average performance of the group.
+Because of this, random error is sometimes considered noise.

 What is systematic error?